openstack/cinder/doc/source/devref/replication.rst

 **list_replication_targets**

-Used by the admin to query a volume for a list of configured replication targets The expected return for this call is expeceted to mimic the form used in the config file.
+Used by the admin to query a volume for a list of configured replication targets The expected return for this call is expected to mimic the form used in the config file.

 For a volume replicating to managed replication targets::